 Since our inception, we have incurred significant operating losses.
-Our net losses were \$11.9 million and \$3.2 million for the three months ended March 31, 2020 and 2019, respectively.
-As of March 31, 2020 and December 31, 2019, we had an accumulated deficit of \$31.5 million and \$19.7 million, respectively.
+Our net losses were \$22.6 million and \$6.0 million for the six months ended June 30, 2020 and 2019, respectively.
+As of June 30, 2020 and December 31, 2019, we had an accumulated deficit of \$42.3 million and \$19.7 million, respectively.
 To date, we have devoted the majority of our efforts into business planning, research and development of our product candidates, including by conducting clinical trials and preclinical studies, raising capital and recruiting management and technical staff to support these operations.
 Our primary uses of cash are to fund operating expenses, primarily research and development expenditures.
 We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we advance the preclinical activities and clinical trials of our product candidates.
 Furthermore, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.

 We do not have any products approved for sale.
 We do not expect to generate any revenue from product sales unless and until we successfully complete development and obtain regulatory approval for one or more of our product candidates, which we expect will take a number of years.
 Since our inception, we have funded our operations primarily through equity financings and through the Novo Nordisk Agreement.
-In March 2020, we sold 4,169,822 shares of Series C Preferred Stock for aggregate net proceeds of approximately \$55.8 million.
-In April 2020, we completed our IPO whereby we sold an aggregate of 6,900,000 shares of our common stock for aggregate net proceeds of approximately \$99.8 million after deducting underwriting discounts and commissions and offering expenses.
+In April 2020, we completed our IPO whereby we sold an aggregate of 6,900,000 shares of our common stock for aggregate net proceeds of approximately \$100.1 million after deducting underwriting discounts and commissions and offering expenses.

-As of March 31, 2020, we had cash and cash equivalents of \$54.5 million.
-We believe that the net proceeds from our IPO, along with our existing cash and cash equivalents, will be sufficient to fund our projected liquidity requirements for at least the next twelve months.
+As of June 30, 2020, we had cash and cash equivalents of \$144.7 million.
+We believe that our existing cash and cash equivalents will be sufficient to fund our projected liquidity requirements for at least the next twelve months.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Due to the numerous risks and uncertainties associated with the development of our product candidates and programs, and because the extent to which we may enter into collaborations with third parties for development of our product candidates is unknown, we are unable to estimate the timing and amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.
 Our future funding requirements, both near and long-term, will depend on many factors, including: